Being An Empath Will Basically Kill You Unless You Use These Tips

 The key is meditation.

-My book Journey To The Buddha Within You shows how to create inner peace using the power of traditional meditation techniques.
+My book Your Best Meditation shows how to create inner peace using the power of traditional meditation techniques.
 Take a look at that link.
 It will empower you to control your mind and to create inner peace.
+It’s full of lots of great tips for empaths.

 8: Face the fear and say “No” anyway